limine-bootloader/limine/README.md

 Then use `make install` to install it, optionally specifying a prefix with a `PREFIX=...` option.

+This will install `limine-install` in `bin`, as well as the additional binaries needed for stage 3, CD, and PXE boot in `share`.

-Installing `limine-install` is optional as it can also be used from the `bin` directory of the repository just fine.
+Installing is optional as it can also be used from the `bin` directory of the repository just fine.

 ## How to use